World Health Organization

 OBJECTIVES OF THE PROGRAMME

 The objective of the WHO Nepal Country Office is to implement the Country Cooperation Strategy by supporting the Nepal Government in the formulation, implementation and evaluation of national health policies, strategies and plans and developing and managing WHO’s technical cooperation programmes at the country level.
-WHO provides guidance and technical support in organizing the humanitarian health response and in revitalizing the capacity of the health sector to rebuild and recover from emergencies in appropriate and sustainable ways.
+WHO provides guidance and technical support in organizing the humanitarian health response and in revitalizing the capacity of the health sector through strengthening health systems under new governance of federalism, recover from emergencies in appropriate and sustainable ways.
 The Country Office develops collaboration with the Government of Nepal and relevant stakeholders in support of their efforts of achieving national health goals; of ensuring the attainment of universal health coverage and of contributing to global and regional public health action by providing need-based technical assistance in national level policy formulation, setting norms and standards, improving knowledge dissemination and management, monitoring country health situation and building sustainable institutional capacity, to play a greater leadership role in different national level policy and technical forums.
-Within this framework, the immediate Unit, Administration’s objective is to facilitate programme delivery by providing timely managerial and administrative services to programme delivery collaborators, staff and consultants in all aspects of administrative and financial operations including budget and finance, human resources, fellowships, procurement, travel, ticketing and transportation, logistics, building management, safety and security of staff, information technology including GSM operations, telecommunications and protocols.
-Further, to provide accurate guidance, information and practices which lead to full compliance and accountability with the Organization’s established rules and regulations.The specific position will support and deliver a full range of administrative/programme support services offline and online in GSM in response to the administrative/programme requirements of WHO Collaborative Programmes in the assigned units in WCO.
+Within this framework, the immediate Unit, Administration’s objective is to facilitate programme delivery by providing timely managerial and administrative services to programme delivery collaborators, staff and consultants in all aspects of administrative and financial operations including budget and finance, human resources, fellowships, procurement, travel, ticketing and transportation, logistics, building management capacity , safety and security of staff, information technology including GSM operations, telecommunications and protocols.
+Further, to provide accurate guidance, information and practices which lead to full compliance and accountability with the Organization’s established rules and regulations.The specific position will support and deliver a full range of operations central and provincial level and logistic support services offline and online in GSM in response to the administrative/programme requirements of WHO Collaborative Programmes.

 DESCRIPTION OF DUTIES

-Under the direct supervision of Medical / Technical / National Professional Officer and broad guidance of the Administrative Officer / WHO Representative to Nepal and in close collaboration with the management officer of the cluster or other support structures, the incumbent provides support in the following areas:
+Under the direct supervision of Team Leader- WHE and broad guidance of the National Professional Officer – Operations Support and Logistic-WHE, the incumbent provides support in the following areas:

 - Create and/or maintain filing systems and ensure updated information; obtain documents and information from in-house and external sources and perform information search as required;

-Desirable: Training in secretarial practices; Training, certificates and/or courses in administration and accounting.
+Desirable: Training in secretarial practices; Training, certificates and/or courses in business administration and accounting.
 University degree would be asset.
+Training on Emergency Logistic & warehouse management course would be desirable.

-Essential: At least five (5) years’ experience in secretarial/clerical/administrative work
+Essential: At least five (5) years’ experience in secretarial/clerical/administrative and emergency operations and logistic supply management work.

 Desirable: Relevant work experience in WHO and/or in another UN/International organization would be an advantage.